 Yoga-savvy individuals keen on owning a small business might want to consider opening a studio.
 However, it’s important to remember that there are more and more yoga studios popping up everywhere, every day, making competition fierce and success difficult to come by.
 Generally, it’s a good idea to establish yourself in the yoga community—usually as a teacher—before opening your own studio.

 And, of course, location is a huge factor in the success of a yoga studio.
-Breaking even in a place like New York City or Los Angeles is an extremely difficult feat, as there are literally hundreds of yoga studios within city bounds.
+Breaking even in a place like New York City or Los Angeles can be a difficult feat, as there are literally hundreds of yoga studios within city bounds.
 But, if you happen to live in a small town with more people who are interested in yoga than there are yoga studios, you might just be in luck.

 If you have stellar people skills, you might want to consider working as a brand ambassador for yoga-related products or services, whether it be a new health food, a type of yoga mat, or a line of yoga wear.
 Many brand ambassadors run booths or demos at yoga festivals, studio openings, and other yoga-related events.